Pineapple-Eng/Pineapple-Xcode/README.md

 ### Usage
 Refer to our [Docs](https://xcode.pineapple.build) to learn how to use this extension.

+⚠️ If the `Pineapple` menu is grayed out in Xcode Editor Menu after installing the extension.
+Quit (`cmd+Q`) and Reopen Xcode.

 ## Roadmap
 #### Mac App UI
 - [x] Add/Remove OpenAPI Key